-Managing environmental and social risks in financing operations and investments
+Managing environmental and social risks in our businesses

 For the other types of financing, Natixis assesses and monitors its clients’ E&S risks in sensitive sectors, as described in the Registration Document (Part 6.4.).